mozilla/puente/docs/goals.rst

 Puente does three nice things:

 1. makes it easy to migrate from Tower to something you can use with Django 1.8
-2. collapses whitespace in Jinja2 trans blocks and marks gettext output as safe
+2. collapses whitespace in Jinja2 trans blocks
 3. pulls bits from Django settings to configure extraction (e.g. Jinja2 extensions)